Trouble viewing images? Click on images to enlarge.

 2. Click on the Settings button located at the bottom of VDM's main screen.

 3. Make sure that the Service Options - Calendar Location (Image 1) matches the User Options - Calendar Location (Image 2) for the person that is managing the service calendar.
 Set the Default Connection (required).
+Next, click the Create File button for the Service Options to be saved.

 3. Close VDM and search for Services in the Windows search bar.
 Click on Services.